OSGeo/grass-website/content/contribute/sponsoring.md

 ### Why sponsor?

-*The GRASS GIS project is a volunteer-based organization*, it is an affiliated project and a project of the
+*The GRASS GIS project is a volunteer-based organization*, it is a project of the
 Open Source Geospatial Foundation ([OSGeo](https://osgeo.org/)).

 There is no cost to participate in the project itself or to use